 - 2008 Is the world your oyster?
 Pre-service primary teachers’ global career aspirationsResearch Pathways thesis, Pernilla Widegren (supervisor)

-I teach courses in the Doctorate in Education, the MSc (Educational Studies) and the MEd (Educaitonal Studies).
+I teach courses in the Doctorate in Education, the MSc and the MEd (Educational Studies), and teacher education programmes.